Welcome to Permit Philly’s RSA Zoning Guide!

 Because this designation is for rowhomes, there are more variations in the RSA-5 category than in any of the others.
 The most notable is that an RSA-5 building must be built up to the line of a row of homes: you can’t, for example, build 15 feet back from the sidewalk for a parking space, unless you get a variance – unless all the other homes in that row are also built 15 feet back from the sidewalk.

 It’s important to note that larger RSA zoning districts, not only the building itself but the space around the building must be larger.
-For RSA-5 buildings – the quintessential Philadelphia rowhome – you may leave only 20% of the lot open if the lot is at the end of a string of houses.
+For RSA-5 buildings – the quintessential Philadelphia rowhome – you may leave only 20% of the lot open if the lot is at the end of a string of houses, on the corner.
 Otherwise, you have to leave 25% of the lot open.
 The lot itself can be as small as 1,440 square feet, too.
 An RSA-1 building, on the other hand, can take up no more than 30% of the entire lot; and the minimum lot size is 5,000 square feet.
 Basically, it’s the difference between a rowhouse in South Philly and a roomy attached home in Conshohocken.

 The required open lot area grows unevenly: 20 or 25% for RSA-5, 50% for RSA-3 and RSA-4, 60% for RSA-2, and 70% (!) for RSA-1.